MicrosoftDocs/fabric-docs/docs/data-factory/create-data-workflows.md

 ## Introduction

 > [!NOTE]
-> Data workflows is powered by Apache Airflow.

-> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-Data workflows is a simple and efficient way to create and manage Apache Airflow environments, enabling you to run data pipelines at scale with ease.
+Data workflows provides a simple and efficient way to create and manage Apache Airflow environments, enabling you to run data pipelines at scale with ease.
+In this quickstart, you create your first Data workflow and run a Directed Acyclic Graph (DAG) to familiarize yourself with the environment and functionalities of Data workflows.

-This tutorial provides step-by-step instructions to create a Data workflows in Microsoft Fabric.

-## Prerequisite
+## Prerequisites
 * Enable Apache Airflow in your Tenant.
    > [!NOTE]
    > Since Data workflows is in preview state, you need to enable it through your tenant admin.
 If you already see Data workflows, your tenant admin may have already enabled it.

    1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow projects (preview)' section.
    2. Click Apply.

    :::image type="content" source="media/data-workflows/enable-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant." lightbox="media/data-workflows/enable-tenant.png":::

-### Step 2: Create a Data workflows
+### Step 1: Create a Data workflows

 1. You can use an existing workspace or [Create a new workspace](../get-started/create-workspaces.md).
 2. Expand `+ New` dropdown -> Click on More Options -> Under `Data Factory` section -> Select Apache Airflow Project (preview)